ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

 2. Save the change and restart the sshd server.

-    ~~~bash
+    ~~~sh
     $ sudo systemctl restart sshd.service
     ~~~

-3. Try to log in remotely as `root` through a ssh client.
+3. Try to log in remotely as `root` through an ssh client.
 You should get an error message or warning indicating that the server has rejected the connection.
-In PuTTY you'll see the following line.
+In PuTTY you'll see something like the following output.

-    ~~~bash
+    ~~~sh
     Using username "root".
     Keyboard-interactive authentication prompts from server:
     | Verification code: